brisco007/vPIM/README.md

    ```
    sudo ./run-firecracker.sh
    ```
-   You can modify this script to change the allocated resources, such as the root filesystem or the number of ranks.
+   You can modify this script to change the allocated resources, such as the root filesystem or the number of vUPMEM devices.
 For example, to allocate more ranks:
    ```
    curl --unix-socket /tmp/firecracker.socket -i \
      -X PUT 'http://localhost/vpim' \